 Window NTFS Permissions Reporting Tool

-- Instantly report and export NTFS folder permissions
+- Report and export NTFS folder permissions

-- local or network shared folders
+- Report on local or network shared folders

 - See who has rights to what

 Audit and report NTFS folder permissions.
 Report on parent folder and subfolders.
 You can specify how many subfolder levels to include in the report.